-The Netherlands is a country that has money laundering risks.
-Therefore, the Netherlands has comprehensive Anti-Money Laundering legislation.
-All financial institutions, especially banks, exchange offices, life insurance companies, casinos, must comply with their Money Laundering obligations.
-According to these obligations, all financial institutions are obliged to report cash transactions above 15,000 Euros and all other essential transactions to the Netherlands Financial Intelligence Unit (FIU).
+The Netherlands has comprehensive Anti-Money Laundering legislation to protect itself from financial risks.
+All related institutions, especially banks, exchange offices, life insurance companies, casinos, must comply Money Laundering obligations.
+According to these regulations, all financial institutions are obliged to report cash transactions above 15,000 Euros and all other essential transactions to the Netherlands Financial Intelligence Unit (FIU).

 What Is The Status of Netherlands's FATF?